henvic/henvic.github.io/content/posts/cs-security.md

 The reason why people are concerned is because bad practices such as [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) or blindly trusting "secure servers" to invoke remote code are widespread in the software industry.

-If you have an iPhone you probably know applications are sandboxed: files of a given application aren't blindly shared with another.
-You have a great amount of permissions and fine controls.
-Some people complain this makes the iOS operating system really closed but this is actually one of its greatest strengths.
+If you have an iPhone, you probably know applications are sandboxed.
+In essence, files of a given application aren't blindly shared with another.
+You have some permissions settings and fine controls.
+Some people complain this makes the iOS operating system really closed, but this is actually one of its greatest strengths.

 ## Who gets it right
-Apple is definitely [a lead](https://support.apple.com/en-us/HT210897) when talking about respecting user security and privacy, especially in the smartphone ecosystem.
-It has set a really high bar not only with its [Differential Privacy](https://www.apple.com/privacy/docs/Differential_Privacy_Overview.pdf) approach, which leverages processing private user data on their own devices a first-class citizen , not only when fighting the [coronavirus (COVID-19) outbreak](https://simple.wikipedia.org/wiki/Coronavirus_disease_2019) respecting privacy with their [Privacy-Preserving Contact Tracing](https://www.apple.com/covid19/contacttracing/) protocol jointly developed with Google, but also with [code signing](https://developer.apple.com/support/code-signing/) – making it possible for you to release software safely to your users.
+Apple is definitely [a leader](https://support.apple.com/en-us/HT210897) when talking about respecting user security and privacy, especially in the smartphone ecosystem.
+It's [Differential Privacy](https://www.apple.com/privacy/docs/Differential_Privacy_Overview.pdf) approach leverages processing private user data on their own devices .
+Its [Privacy-Preserving Contact Tracing](https://www.apple.com/covid19/contacttracing/) protocol jointly developed with Google to fight [coronavirus (COVID-19)](https://simple.wikipedia.org/wiki/Coronavirus_disease_2019) has user privacy as a first-class citizen. **It is no different when we talk about software distribution.**

 Application sandboxing appeared in iOS since its very beginning.
 Android is also [moving towards this direction ](https://developer.android.com/training/data-storage#scoped-storage) as users are getting more concerned over the topic.

-[FreeBSD](https://www.freebsd.org) and Linux distributions that distribute packages using public mirrors but rely on package signature to verify [if a package was signed properly](https://en.wikipedia.org/wiki/Code_signing) also does at least something right, with different degrees and concepts.
-For example, FreeBSD has the concept of jails, that allows you to isolate processes and what computer resources they can access.
+[FreeBSD](https://www.freebsd.org) and Linux distributions have a history of mirroring packages in public mirrors safely thanks to package signature.
+By the way, FreeBSD has the concept of jails, that allows you to isolate processes and what computer resources they can access.
+Something useful to mitigate attack vectors.

-Google also has been doing a great work bringing safer machines to the general public with its [Chrome OS](https://www.google.com/chromebook/chrome-os/).
+Google also has been doing great work bringing safer machines to the general public with its [Chrome OS](https://www.google.com/chromebook/chrome-os/) too.

 <div id="amzn-assoc-ad-650fc264-1310-445e-ba75-6bf6849026cc"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=650fc264-1310-445e-ba75-6bf6849026cc"></script>

 ## Traditional computers
 However, the situation for "general" computers is not good, with [sandboxing](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) still flourishing.
-Therefore, it is an essential responsibility of any company that develops and publishes software for the public at large to enforce boundaries and limits to deal with their practically unrestricted trust and the risks associated to it.
+It is an essential responsibility of any company that develops and publishes software for the public at large to enforce boundaries and limits to deal with their practically unrestricted trust and risks.

-Browsers are, perhaps, the only greatly understood example of successful sandbox on traditional computers.
+Browsers are, perhaps, the only understood example of a successful sandbox on traditional computers.

 ## Code signing
 Code signing is a technique used to confirm software authorship and to provide an indication of provenance, guaranteeing that a program has not been tampered or corrupted.

+If you sign your software, you can:

+* Distribute your software over unsecured channels
+* Guarantee that the end-user of your software get what was distributed
+* Make your builds auditable if [reproducible](https://reproducible-builds.org)

-If you sign your code, you can distribute your software over unsecure channels and still guarantee that the end-user of your software will still get what was distributed - and this is auditable.
-If you don't, you would require to have control over all the chain of custody of your application and its communication from the distribution channel to the end-user - impractical.
+If you don’t, you must have control over all the chain of custody of your application and its communication from the distribution channel to the end-user to assure its security.

 ## Notarization
-[Notarization](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution) is process of sending your application to Apple so it can sign that your software is free from malware or malicious components.
-You can automate this process on your delivery pipeline, so there is no reason why not to use it if you distribute applications to end users.
+[Notarization](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution) is a process of sending your application to Apple so it can sign that your software is free from malware or malicious components.
+You can automate this process on your delivery pipeline, so there is no reason why not to use it if you distribute applications to end-users.

 ## It starts from the firmware
 [Jessie Frazelle](https://jess.dev/) from the [Oxide Computer Company](https://oxide.computer) has a great article about [Why open source firmware is important for security](https://blog.jessfraz.com/post/why-open-source-firmware-is-important-for-security/).

 ## curl | sh: shame on you! and me!
-If you use any Unix-like computer and are reading this post, there is a great chance you installed something with
+If you use any Unix-like computer and are reading this post, there is a high chance you installed something with:

 `$ curl http://example.com/unsafe | sh`

-If not created something that installs like this yourself!
+If not created something like this yourself!
 I'm guilt of this myself.

 There [are](https://news.ycombinator.com/item?id=12766049) just [too](https://www.idontplaydarts.com/2016/04/detecting-curl-pipe-bash-server-side/) many [reasons](https://sandstorm.io/news/2015-09-24-is-curl-bash-insecure-pgp-verified-install) why this is, overall, a bad idea.

-### Why even bother code signing?
+### Why even bother signing?
-If you don't code sign and your server is compromised, you'd put your users at risk.
+If you don't sign and your server is compromised, your users are at risk, and this is unfair.

 You don't want to let your users down by exposing or destroying their data, and you don't want to face legal consequences os lose their trust.

 This risk can only be partly mitigated by using HTTPS.
 However, this lacks a defense in depth or Castle Approach.
 You want to minimize your attack surface.

 ### Why even bother code notarizing?
-If you notarize your application (on platforms that allows it), your users (and their operating systems) will likely trust you more and have a smoother user experience when installing your application.
+If you notarize your application, your Apple users will likely trust you more and have a smoother user experience when installing your application.

 <div id="amzn-assoc-ad-867f8b7d-ea56-4a22-8a65-086e6d53aa5a"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=867f8b7d-ea56-4a22-8a65-086e6d53aa5a"></script>